mybonk/mybonk-wiki/baby-rabbit-holes.md

 Ordered list of "basic" skills that need to be acquired to enjoy the ride.

+Applies to Linux, whatever the distribution, although we use NixOS ourselves and have a section dedicated to it.

 Go through this slowly.
 It is tempting to speed-read through a book, call it done, and move on to the next book.

 To get the most out of this, take your time understanding each section.